-More than $13 million in funding is going to positively impact older adults in 2022 through the Kent County Senior Millage.
+This specific Request for Proposal is for the 2025 Kent County Senior Millage fiscal year, which begins October 1, 2024, through September 30, 2025.
 The Kent County Senior Millage has helped fund vital services for older adults in Kent County since 1999 with the goal of enabling them to stay in their homes and communities as they age.
-Kendrick Heinlein joined My West Michigan to discuss what these services look like for 2022.
-You can give the interview a watch below:
+Deadline: Friday, February 2nd.

 Exercise is a healthy habit to partake in during all phases of life, but as we age, it becomes even more important to our overall health.
 Regular exercise is about more than just physical fitness because many studies show that balance and exercise programs also help older adults to maintain independence and prevent falls.
 Engaging Wellness, a region-wide collection of exercise classes and partners focused on healthy aging, can be a useful way for older adults to improve their fitness, strength, safety, and socialization.

 53 million American adults served in an unpaid caregiving role for someone aged over 50.
 We see you and the selfless commitment you have to your loved one and celebrate you in this month's video while touching on resources.

 Advocates for Senior Issues (AFSI) is a non-partisan group empowering seniors through education and advocacy!
 The group meets regularly to advocate, learn, and build community.
 In this month's video, you'll hear from our Director of Advocacy, Sheri Harris, and AFSI President Lody Zwarensteyn as they share important advocacy issues and more about the group.